Import Control System (ICS)

 The information collected usually refers to companies, but may also refer to individuals.
 You can find further information on the data collected by the IET in Privacy Statement for IET.

-Revenue operates a helpline for queries on ICS.
+Revenue operates a helpline for queries on the ICS.